Yueran Zhang

 A political and comparative-historical sociologist, I specialize in the comparative studies of capitalism(s), socialism(s), and transitions in between, with a special emphasis on political economy and the dynamics of development in the Global South.
 I am particularly intrigued by questions pertaining to the politics of class, democracy, (de)mobilization, production and social reproduction.

 I am currently turning my doctoral dissertation into a book manuscript, tentatively entitled “Whither Socialism?
-Workers’ Democracy and the Class Politics of China’s Post-Mao Transition to Capitalism”.
-This project provides a distinct class-based explanation of China’s transition from socialism to capitalism, arguing that the way in which urban industrial workers –ideologically and rhetorically celebrated as the “leading class” of Chinese socialism – interacted with the Party-state in the late 1970s and throughout the 1980s significantly shaped the historical trajectory of China’s post-Mao reform.
+The Politics of Class and China’s Post-Mao Transition to Capitalism”.
+This project provides a distinct class-politics explanation of China’s transition from socialism to capitalism, arguing that the way in which urban industrial workers – ideologically and rhetorically celebrated as the “leading class” of Chinese socialism – interacted with the Party-state in the late 1970s and throughout the 1980s significantly shaped the historical trajectory of China’s post-Mao reform.
 Through this project, I attempt a bold rethinking of what it means to understand socialism, capitalism, democracy, authoritarianism, and class subjectivity comparatively and transnationally.
-Those who are interested in reading this work in its dissertation form can access it here.

 My previous research has examined economic policymaking, class politics, mobilization dynamics, and populism in a variety of contexts and using diverse methods.
 In particular, an award-winning article published in Theory and Society used the case of taxation on private homeownership as a lens to both make sense of a key moment - the "Chongqing Model" - in China's recent political history and advance a Bourdieusian state theory.